praj-bellakka/tp/docs/DeveloperGuide.md

 ![](diagrams-DG/FoodDatabase_Class.png)

 The `FoodDatabase` component consists of:
-- ArrayList of `Food` objects to store `Food` objects.
+- `databaseFoods`: ArrayList of `Food` objects to store `Food` objects.
+- `UTOWN_FOOD_LIST`: Stores information about food available at UTown, NUS.
-- `addFood()` Adds a Food object to the database.
+- `addFood()`: Adds a `Food` object to the database.
-- `convertDatabaseToString()` Returns a String representation of all Food objects in the database.
+- `convertDatabaseToString()`: Returns a String representation of all Food objects in the database.
 ![](diagrams-DG/FoodDatabase_convertDatabaseToString_Seq.png)
-- `deleteFood()` Removes a specified Food object from the database.
+- `deleteFood()`: Removes a specified Food object from the database.
-- `findFoods()` Returns an ArrayList containing matching Food objects based on a keyword.
+- `findFoods()`: Returns an ArrayList containing matching Food objects based on a keyword.
-- `findSuggestions()` Returns an ArrayList containing matching Food objects based on the specified FoodType and the user's calorie goal.
+- `findSuggestions()`: Returns an ArrayList containing matching Food objects based on the specified FoodType and the user's calorie goal.
 The code snippet below shows how this method makes use of `stream` to filter matching Food objects.
 ```